BaseMax/InternGoogleInterview/README.md

 ## Google Interview Experience (For Software Engineering Intern)

-Remember it was not my interview, But I have this has the chance to attend to design question or analyze in some big company such as EA.
+Remember it was not my interview, But I love to solve it.

+I have this has the chance to attend to design question or analyze in some big company such as EA.

 ### Round 1: Coding Sample